tock/book/src/course/thread-net/screen-app.md

 }
 ```

-When we now build and install this app, it should still display the temperature
+When we now build and install this app, it should clear the screen and you
-readouts on the serial console.
-However, it should also clear the screen and you
 may see repeatedly flicker when installing applications or resetting your board.

 > **EXERCISE:** Extend the above app to print a simple message on the screen.